yegor256/blog/_drafts/prestructor.md

 place: Moscow, Russia
 tags: oop java
 description: |
-  Prestructor is a private static method or a standalone class that is used in constructors of other objects to pre-process their arguments.
+  Prestructor is a private static method or a stand-alone class that is used in constructors of other objects to pre-process their arguments.
 keywords: